f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Enabling SNMP via CLI prior to F5OS-C 1.5.x
 ===========================================

 Setting up SNMP can be done from the CLI by enabling an SNMP community such as public.
 Below is an example of enabling SNMP monitoring on a chassis partition, but the same configuration can be done on the system controller as well.
+The configuraiotn in releases to

 .. code-block:: bash